Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On average, there are eight trips per day across all routes, which equates to about eight weekly trips per individual stop.
+Service frequency averages 5 trips per day across all routes, equating to approximately 5 weekly trips per individual stop.

 Frequently Asked Questions - Transport